code123jsr/TRANSFORMER/README.md

-# TRANSFORMER INMPLEMENTATION FROM SCRATCH
+# TRANSFORMER IMPLEMENTATION FROM SCRATCH

 # File Structure
     - `transformer.py`: Consists of the encoder, decoder, and other improvisation methods.